shoefer/ball_catching/README.md

 - A lightweight python library for running ball catching experiments, including implementations of all control strategies presented in the paper.
-- jupyter notebooks with proofs included in the paper (verified proofs, using sympy).
+- Jupyter notebooks with proofs included in the paper (verified proofs, using sympy).

 ## Quickstart

-We recommend to use [anaconda](https://www.continuum.io/downloads) which is an easy-to-install complete python bundle that contains all packages required.
+We recommend to use [anaconda](https://www.continuum.io/downloads) which is an easy-to-install, complete python bundle that contains all packages required.

 1) Create conda environment